Smiles in Profiles: Improving Efficiency While Reducing Disparities in Online Marketplaces: Efficiency-Disparity tradeoff: counterfactual simulations

-The policies that we consider have two elements: they can impact the distribution of \emph{style} features in the pool of borrowers.
-Examples of this would be advice on profile creation, a protocol that requires borrowers to upload several images and selects the most compliant one, or behavioral interventions that nudge borrowers to create compliant profiles.
-Second, a policy can differentiate the probabilities with which borrowers in the pool appear in the market.
-We allow the platform to condition these probabilities on borrowers' characteristics.
+The policies that we consider have two elements.
+First, they can impact the distribution of style features in the pool of borrowers.
+Examples of this include advice on profile creation, a protocol that requires borrowers to upload several images and selects the most compliant one, or behavioral interventions that nudge borrowers to create compliant profiles.
+Second, a policy can modify the probabilities with which borrowers in the pool appear in the market as a function of image features and other borrowers' characteristics.